sabrinasadik/www_threefold.io/www.threefold.io/content/grid/step2.md

 node_price = "up to 36 878 TFTs"
 node_connectivity = "Works on 200 mbit/s office\nor datacenter links"

-note = "Please keep in mind that the amount of estimated Tokens will be different if you go Individual Farmer orDIY due to additional fees, charged by the cooperative."
+note = "Please keep in mind that the amount of estimated Tokens will vary depending on your implementation.
+If you are an Individual Farmer or a DIY Farmer you will have different fees charged by the cooperative."

 weight = 5
 +++